jagotu/BACIL/thesis_text/thesis_text.md

 ### Metadata tables parser

 As mentioned in [Metadata tables format](#metadata-tables-format), parsing any metadata tables requires implementing the internal row format for all tables specified in ECMA-335.
-Implementing all 38 tables manually would both require a big amount of work and make modifications to all parsers complicated.
-Therefore, this problem sounded like a good opportunity for code generation.
+Implementing all 38 tables manually would require a sizeable amount of work and make modifications to the parser complicated.
+Therefore, this problem is a nice match for code generation.

-We decided to create a simplified text-file containing information about all the columns in all tables and is also human-readable.
+We created a simplified text-file containing information about all the columns in all tables that is also human readable.
 For example, the `TypeDef` table (used as an example in [Definition of important CLI component structures](#definition-of-important-cli-component-structures)), was specified like this:

 ```
 TypeDef:02